rrkulkarni108/CompositeWavelets/README.md

-# Composite Wavelet Matrix Based Transforms and Applications
+# Composite Wavelet Matrix-Based Transforms and Applications
 Radhika Kulkarni and Brani Vidakovic

 This repository contains MATLAB and selected Python files of simulations and examples in the [paper](https://arxiv.org/pdf/2603.02593).
 Figures and simulations can be reproduced using these files.